-Article Second, paragraph A of Trust 1-A and Trust 1-C will be modified to provide, generally, that commencing on Date 2 and Date 3, respectively, the trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require $\underline{K}$ percent of the yearly net income of the trust.
-Upon the death of Son and until the trust terminates, the trustees shall pay $\underline{K}$ percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trust 1-A and Trust 1-C will be modified to provide, generally, that commencing on Date 2 and Date 3, respectively, the trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in his own discretion might require $\underline{K}$ percent of the yearly net income of the trust.
+Upon the death of Taxpayer and until the trust terminates, the trustees shall pay $\underline{K}$ percent of the yearly net income of the trust.

-Article Second, paragraph A of Trust 1-B and Trust 1-D will be modified to provide, generally, that commencing on Date 2 and Date 3, respectively, the trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in her own discretion might require $\underline{K}$ percent of the yearly net income of the trust.
 Upon the death of Taxpayer and until the trust terminates, the trustees shall pay $\underline{K}$ percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.

+Article Second, paragraph A of Trust 1-B and Trust 1-D will be modified to provide, generally, that commencing on Date 2 and Date 3, respectively, the trustees shall pay to Daughter, at such times and in such amounts as Daughter in her own discretion might require $\underline{K}$ percent of the yearly net income of the trust.
+Upon the death of Daughter and until the trust terminates, the trustees shall pay $\underline{K}$ percent of the yearly net income of the trust, percent of the yearly net income of the trust to Daughter's then living lineal descendants, per stirpes.

-Article Second, paragraph A of Trust 2-A and Trust 2-C will be modified to provide, generally, that commencing on Date 4 and Date 5, respectively, the trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require $\underline{L}$ percent of the yearly net income of the trust.
-Upon the death of Son and until the trust terminates, the trustees shall pay $\underline{L}$ percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trust 2-A and Trust 2-C will be modified to provide, generally, that commencing on Date 4 and Date 5, respectively, the trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in his own discretion might require L percent of the yearly net income of the trust.
+Upon the death of Taxpayer and until the trust terminates, the trustees shall pay L percent of the yearly net income of the trust, percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.

-Article Second, paragraph A of Trust 2-B and Trust 2-D will be modified to provide, generally, that commencing on Date 4 and Date 5, respectively, the trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in her own discretion might require L percent of the yearly net income of the trust.
-Upon the death of Taxpayer and until the trust terminates, the trustees shall pay L percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trust 2-B and Trust 2-D will be modified to provide, generally, that commencing on Date 4 and Date 5, respectively, the trustees shall pay to Daughter, at such times and in such amounts as Daughter in her own discretion might require $\underline{L}$ percent of the yearly net income of the trust.
+Upon the death of Daughter and until the trust terminates, the trustees shall pay L percent of the yearly net income of the trust to Daughter's then living lineal descendants, per stirpes.